Betahistine Dihydrochloride 8mg Tablets

 Betahistine dihydrochloride is considered to be unsafe in patients with porphyria

-Betahistine dihydrochloride should be administered with caution to patients with bronchial asthma or a history of peptic ulcer.
+Betahistine dihydrochloride should be administered with caution to patients with bronchial asthma (due to clinical intolerance) or a history of peptic ulcer.

 Betahistine dihydrochloride is not recommended for use in children.